onfire4g05/companion-module-haivision-kbencoder/HELP.md

 # Haivision KB Encoder

-This module will allow you to control functions of a Haivision KB Encoder/Transcoder
+This module will allow you to control functions of a Haivision KB Encoder/Transcoder.
+**Note: It uses the web API, not the KB REST API (ECS) as documented/provided by Haivision.** Limitations of the ECS API prevent the user from controlling channels created manually through the standard web interface.
+Using the Web API allows you to circumvent this issue.

 ## Configuration
 * The IP Address of the device.